arrow_back

 Customer segments are sections of a wider customer base that have been formed around common criteria.
 These criteria can be anything from age to shopping preferences.

-Customer segment approaches
+Customer segmentation approaches

 There are a few different approaches businesses take when creating customer segments.
 Popular characteristics used to categorize audiences include: